1902 World Figure Skating Championships

 The World Figure Skating Championships is an annual figure skating competition sanctioned by the International Skating Union in which figure skaters compete for the title of World Champion.

 The competition took place on 13 February in London, United Kingdom.
 It was the first World Championships held on artificial ice.

 It was assumed that only men would compete in the event, and just four skaters participated.
 However, one of them was a woman, Madge Syers.
 After the competition, the winner, Ulrich Salchow, delighted with Syers, presented her with the gold medal he had just won.
 At the time, the International Skating Union rules did not specify that only men are allowed to participate.
-In the following year, rules were changed and separate championships for females and males were introduced.
+In the following year, rules were changed and separate championships for women and men were introduced.
 However, it was several years before the ladies' event first took place in 1906.